GonghuaLi/FastMM/README.md

 **1).** Install MATLAB.
 MATLAB is the software environment for engineers and scientists.
 You can get detailed installation information by visiting http://www.mathworks.com/products/matlab/

-**2).** Install Cobra toolbox in Matlab.
+**2).** Optional: Install Cobra toolbox in Matlab.
 Cobra toolbox is a matlab toolbox that used to implement metabolic modeling.
 Users can download and install this toolbox from:  https://opencobra.github.io/cobratoolbox/

-**3).** Install Gurobi optimizer MATLAB interface.
+**3).** Optional(recommand): Install Gurobi optimizer MATLAB interface.
 Please download and install the latest Gurobi optimizer and set MATLAB interface.
 Users can download and install this toolbox from:  https://www.gurobi.com/

-**4).** Install Cplex optimizer MATLAB interface.
+**4).** Optional(recommand): Install Cplex optimizer MATLAB interface.
 Users can download the cplex from http://www-01.ibm.com/software/websphere/products/optimization/cplex-studio-community-edition/

 ## Installation